danswart/ryb-book/115-customers-value.Rmd

 **Build Relationships**

-The <span class="darkgreen">'Listen, then Provide'</span> strategy relies on very strong customer relationships.
+The <span class="f4 darkgreen">'Listen, then Provide'</span> strategy relies on very strong customer relationships.
 Can you be sincere and build strong connections with clients, colleagues, and mentors?
 Authentic relationships will lead to more collaboration and opportunities to contribute value.
 <br>